-Again a closer look at Table 2 shows that, unlike Table 1, where the single PQ-node R2 provided node-protection, for destinations R3 and D1, if we choose R3 as the R-LFA nexthop, it does not provide node-protection for R3 and D1 anymore.
-If S chooses R3 as the R-LFA nexthop, in the event of the node-failure on primary nexthop E, the alternate path from S to R-LFA nexthop R3 also becomes unavailable.
-So for a Remote-LFA nexthop to provide node-protection for a given destination, it is also mandatory that, the shortest path from S to the chosen PQ-node MUST not traverse the primary nexthop node.
+Again a closer look at Table 2 shows that, unlike Table 1, where the single PQ-node R2 provided node-protection for destinations R3 and D2, if we choose R3 as the R-LFA nexthop, it does not provide nodeprotection for R3 and D2 anymore.
+If S chooses R3 as the R-LFA nexthop, in the event of the node-failure on primary nexthop E, on the alternate path from S to R-LFA nexthop R3, one of parallel ECMP path between N and R3 also becomes unavailable.
+So for a Remote-LFA nexthop to provide node-protection for a given destination, it is also mandatory that, the shortest path from S to the chosen PO-node MUST not traverse the primary nexthop node.